ugreg/connected-field-service/README.md

   <img src="imgs/dyn-appsource-install-az-services-complete.png">

 10. The first windows you'll see in your Azure portal is for the dynamicscrmonline API Connection service.
 We need to authorize this API Connection service to connect to our Dynamics organization.
-  - `A` "This connection is not authenticated" highlighted in yellow.
+  - `A` Click "This connection is not authenticated" highlighted in yellow.

   <img src="imgs/az-crm-online-api-connector.png">

-  - `B` "This connection is not authenticated" highlighted in yellow.
+  - `B` Give your connection a name and click `Authorize`

   <img src="imgs/az-crm-online-api-connector-name.png">

-  - `C` "This connection is not authenticated" highlighted in yellow.
+  - `C` A Windows will open for you to pick your Microsoft account in Exercise 1 step 6, only one should be shown show select it.

   <img src="imgs/az-crm-online-api-connector-auth.png">